peuanthinsan/chat/README.md

 - `JWT_SECRET` – secret for access tokens
 - `JWT_REFRESH` – secret for refresh tokens
 - `GCS_BUCKET` – Google Cloud Storage bucket for avatars
+- `STRIPE_SECRET_KEY` – Stripe secret key used to create checkout and portal sessions
+- `STRIPE_PRICE_ID` – Stripe Price ID for the subscription plan
+- `STRIPE_WEBHOOK_SECRET` – webhook signing secret for Stripe events
+- `FRONTEND_URL` – optional override for checkout success/cancel URLs (defaults to the request origin)

+### Stripe setup

+Create a recurring price in your Stripe dashboard and configure the environment variables above.
+Expose the webhook endpoint `https://<your-domain>/api/stripe/webhook` (or the local equivalent when using the Stripe CLI) so that subscription events can update user records.

+Users can start a subscription from the dashboard.
+Active subscribers can open the Stripe billing portal to manage payment methods or cancel their plan.

 ## Development